Instant notifications

 - Prevents the same message from being sent multiple times upon repeated requests

-- Useful during network problems or timeout
+- Useful during network problems or timeouts

 - The same